Booodaness/Scientific-Notes/Booodaness/_Assets/Presentations/phase-space-analysis-harmonic-oscillators.md/phase-space-analysis-harmonic-oscillators.md

 ## Equation of motion

-note: To understand how a harmonic oscillator evolves, we will look at its equation of motion.
+note: The fundamental goal of physics is to predict the evolution of a physical system given some known state at a certain time.
+The position of a system with respect to time is tracked using equations of motion, which interrelate the position of the system, time and the system's physical parameters.
+Thus, to understand how a harmonic oscillator evolves, we will look at its equation of motion.
 For brevity, we will deal with only linear motion.

 --

-From Hooke's law, we have that the position of a harmonic oscillator about its mean position, $x \left( t \right)$, obeys,
+From Hooke's law, we have that the position $x \left( t \right)$ of a harmonic oscillator about its mean position obeys,

 $$F = -k x$$